MicrosoftDocs/memdocs/memdocs/intune/fundamentals/cloud-configuration-setup-guide.md

 1. [Add Microsoft Edge to Intune](../apps/apps-windows-edge.md).
 2. For **App settings**, select the **Stable Channel**.
-3. Assign the Microsoft Edge app to the group you created in [Step 1 - Create a Microsoft Entra group](#step-1---create-a-microsoft-entra-group).
+3. Assign the Microsoft Edge app to the group you created in [Step 1 - Create a Microsoft Entra group](#step-1---create-a-microsoft-entra-group) (in this article).

 ### ✔️ 2- Deploy Microsoft Teams and other Microsoft 365 apps